18F/handbook/pages/general-information-and-resources/chicago.md

 your PIN.
 If you don't know your PIN, or your badge is not activated, you'll need to make an appointment at the badging office in room 212.

-### Attend onboarding?

-GSA onboarding is typically done on alternating Mondays at 1:00 p.m. in Room 3722, in the NW corner of the 37th floor.
-TTS onboarding varies by division-- you should receive an email confirming the times that you will meet with your team.
-To allow yourself enough time to get set up on the GSA network, please arrive at 8 a.m. on the second day of your first week, and Ethan Heppner (TTS Chicago's office operations coordinator) will help walk you through.

 ### Access the building after hours?

 After-hours access between 6 p.m. and 7 a.m. is allowed with a GSA badge.
 Log